Back to Knowledge Center Results

 Flu vs. COVID Frequently Asked Questions

-How do you know if your child has the flu or COVID?
+How do you know if your child has the flu or COVID-19?

-Will a flu shot protect my child from COVID?
+Will a flu shot protect my child from COVID-19?

-The flu vaccine will only protect against the influenza virus, not the COVID virus.
-Children 6 months of age and older can receive a flu shot.
+The flu vaccine will only protect against the influenza virus, not the COVID-19 virus.
+Children six months of age and older are eligible for both flu and COVID-19 vaccines, and both are recommended.

-Is it more important to get the flu shot this year than in previous years?
+Why is it important to get the flu shot and COVID-19 vaccine?

 When is the best time to get the flu shot?